-- You need cash.
-Use the cash for a down payment, so you don’t have to pay private mortgage insurance (PMI) on your second mortgage.
-You could also take out a home equity line of credit (HELOC), if you qualify, and if you are buying a cheap house through a real estate auction.
-If you have enough in savings, and you manage to find a bargain-priced home, you can buy the home, and take out a small loan or line of credit to pay for the renovations, realtor fees, and closing costs.
+If you’re buying a foreclosure from a bank or through a real estate auction, another option is to take out a home equity line of credit (HELOC) through Figure, if you qualify.
+If you have enough in savings and manage to find a bargain-priced home, you can buy the home and then take out a small loan or line of credit to pay for the renovations and other costs.

 What Makes a Good Real Estate Investment?